Dallas Buyers Club: Casting

 In 1996, Woody Harrelson was attached to the film to play Ron Woodroof, but left the film because of financing issues.
 In 2002, Brad Pitt was attached to play the lead role.
 In June 2008, Ryan Gosling was in talks to join the film for the lead role to play Woodroof, but couldn't take the role.
 In 2009, producer Brenner sent the script to actor Matthew McConaughey and got him involved to star in the film.
-Wondering whether the Texas native was interested in playing another Texas native (he's originally from Uvalde), Brenner says that he asked himself: "'Who is Ron Woodroof?'
+Wondering whether the Uvalde, Texas native was interested in playing another Texas native, Brenner says that he asked himself: "'Who is Ron Woodroof?'
 And in my mind, it was Matthew.
 Like Ron, he's from Dallas, he's handsome, and he has a twinkle in the eye.
 Matthew also has intensity and intelligence like Ron did, mixed with that cowboy charisma and fighter's spirit.
 He was beyond perfect for the role."
 Writer Borten said: "Ron was a very charismatic, funny and persuasive, a real salesman.
 Even if he was making fun of you, you wanted him to continue because he was so charming.
 Matthew possesses a lot of those same qualities."
 On March 9, 2011, Los Angeles Times confirmed that McConaughey would star in the film as Woodroof and quoted McConaughey as saying: "It's a great script and a great story.
 And I think it can be a great movie."

 On May 11, 2011, Hilary Swank was reportedly in talks to join the film with McConaughey's role confirmed.
 On October 3, 2012, it was announced that Swank had dropped out of the film and that Gael García Bernal was in talks to play an HIV patient who meets Woodroof in the hospital and helps him in the club.
 On November 6, The Hollywood Reporter confirmed that Jared Leto would be returning to acting to play the role which Bernal was previously in talks to play.
 In January 2014, Jared Leto admitted that he was sent a script 15 years ago but never read it.
 When Leto was asked about his role, he said: "This was a really special movie.
 I think it was the role of a lifetime.
 It's one of the best things I've ever done."
 He also said that he tried to stay focused on the role because he knew it was an incredible opportunity.
 On November 14, Dallas Roberts and Steve Zahn joined the film; Roberts would play David Wayne, Ron's defense attorney, while Zahn would play a Dallas police officer who is sympathetic to Ron.
 On November 26, Griffin Dunne, Denis O'Hare, and Bradford Cox joined the cast when the shooting was underway in New Orleans.